 Who is eligible for Dual Credit?
-Any high school student within the Gadsden Independent School District who has a 70% GPA, parent permission and no more than 5 absences (Principals' discretion) may be eligible for Dual Credit.
+Any high school 11th and 12th grade students within the Gadsden Independent School District who has a 70% 2.0 GPA, parent permission and no more than 5 absences (Principals' discretion) may be eligible for Dual Credit.

 How to participate in Dual Credit: Student must take the COMPASS placement exam and pass 2 or more of the following: